openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       an iterative development process to remove specific components from a system.

-      This variable is supported only when using the IPK and RPM packaging backends.
-DEB is not supported.
+      This variable is supported for all packaging backends.

       See the :term:`NO_RECOMMENDATIONS` and the
       :term:`BAD_RECOMMENDATIONS` variables for